About our research

 • They completed an AuD degree in the U.S. in 2025.

-• They possess Spanish language skills at an intermediate or advance level.
+• They possess Spanish language skills at an intermediate or advanced level (determined by a validated self-assessment language tool part of the recruitment process).

 Research Team